 2. Type the following commands inside the Command Prompt, pressing the Enter key after typing each one.
 You can also copy and paste the commands by right-clicking inside the Command Prompt and selecting “Paste.

 netsh int ipv6 reset reset.log

-3. After the process is done, reboot your computer and check your internet connection whether it is back to work or not.
+3. After the process is complete, reboot your computer and check if your internet connection is working properly.

-Sometimes, after the installation of Windows, compatible drivers are not installed by Windows because of lack of support for that particular adapter.
-So, downloading and updating your adapter drivers from manufacturer’s website manually can solve the problem.
+Sometimes, after the installation of Windows, compatible drivers are not installed by the system due to a lack of support for that particular adapter.
+Therefore, downloading and updating your adapter drivers manually from the manufacturer’s website can solve the problem.

-1. Download the latest drivers from manufacturer’s website.
+1. Download the latest drivers from the manufacturer’s website.

-It is possible that a third-party application might be preventing you from being able to connect properly.
-Therefore, it is recommended that you uninstall the Intel PROSet/wireless Software application if it has been installed on your computer.
+It is possible that a third-party application may be preventing you from connecting properly.
+Therefore, it is recommended that you uninstall the Intel PROSet/Wireless Software application if it has been installed on your computer.